zwindler/docker-xwiki/README.md

 ### Using Docker only

   * (optional) `docker build -t zwindler/xwiki-tomcat8:latest .` #Only if you get it from source
-  * `docker network create -d bridge xwiki-nw`
+  * `docker network create -d bridge xwiki-bridge`
-  * `docker run --net=xwiki-nw -itd --name xwiki-postgres -e POSTGRES_DB=xwiki -e POSTGRES_USER=xwiki -e POSTGRES_PASSWORD=xwiki postgres`
+  * `docker run --net=xwiki-bridge -itd --name xwiki-postgres -e POSTGRES_DB=xwiki -e POSTGRES_USER=xwiki -e POSTGRES_PASSWORD=xwiki postgres`
-  * `docker run --net=xwiki-nw -itd --name xwiki-tomcat -p 8080:8080 -e POSTGRES_INSTANCE=xwiki-postgres zwindler/xwiki-tomcat8`
+  * `docker run --net=xwiki-bridge -itd --name xwiki-tomcat -p 8080:8080 -e POSTGRES_INSTANCE=xwiki-postgres zwindler/xwiki-tomcat8`

 ### Using Docker-Compose

 YAML docker-compose file is provided in the github repository.
-This automated all the previous commands
+This automated all the previous commands.
+You can modify the docker-compose.yml file to change variables like container names or (more importantly) usernames and passwords.

   * `docker-compose up -d`

+Note : Future releases will include a .env file to set your variables (more convenient).

 ### Variables at run time